Forecasting Programs with Microsoft Project 2010/2013/2016/2019/Project Online - Live

 Each participant will receive a copy of the 375-page published textbook 'Forecasting Programs' (published in January 2018) and an electronic certificate with PDUs upon course completion.

 Overall, you will learn how to use Microsoft Project effectively when managing programs.
-You will achieve the following learning objectives (subject to customization in onsite training):
+You will achieve the following learning objectives:

-- Choose the right scheduling approach for the projects in your program: Agile, Critical Path, Resource-Critical Path, Critical Chain, Earned Value or Earned Work
+- Choose the right scheduling approach for the projects in your program: Agile, Critical Path, Resource-Critical Path, Critical Chain or Earned Value

-- Combine Agile project schedules with Critical Path project schedules in one program schedule e.g. in new product development programs with a hardware and software component
+- Combine Agile project schedules with Critical Path project schedules in one program schedule e.g. in new product development programs with an Agile software component

 - Determine whether to keep one large schedule for the program or split it into sub schedules